 Since June 2022, IPAM integrated nine new member organizations summing up to fourteen member organizations of which ten are participating in the Steering Committee.
 The actual chair is from the Higher Ground Foundation.

-The fourteen IPAM member organizations are:
+The sixteen IPAM member organizations are:

 The Adaptation of African Agriculture to climate change Initiative (AAA Initiative) was launched during COP22 with objective of contributing to food security in Africa in the context of climate change.
 It is an African Initiative in charge of coordinating the implementation of Africa's agriculture response to climate change.